Code-Institute-Submissions/alexandergrib-ms1_submission/README.md

 > As a user, I want to have option to stop subscription if I wish to

-Implemented Delivery and Returns page giving cistomer information about delivery and cancellations
+Implemented Delivery and Returns page giving customer information about delivery and cancellations
 ![Delivery and returns section](assets/img/delivery_cancelations.png)

 ---